 - Put yourselves in the shoes of potential candidates when you’re creating your job advert.
 Then use that insight to shape what it says, and where you post it.
 Recruitment is a two-way thing, and demands loads of effort to attract the right person for the job 🌟

-- And finally, keep a check on your unconscious bias and take steps to rein it in!
+- Keep a check on your unconscious bias and take steps to rein it in!

-If you need more help, read my book Hiring Your First Employee.
+If you need more help, then check out my 5* book Hiring Your First Employee.